EmilBak14/Informatics-code.org-projects/Pizza-Ordering-App.md

 # Pizza Ordering App

+This project is a JavaScript app created using Code.org.

 This project is a simple pizza ordering application that simulates a real-world ordering system.

 ## 🚀 Features